10+2 common misconceptions about aerodynamics

 7. "Lift is a force".

 Neither lift nor drag are forces per se, but the perpendicular and parallel projections of a resulting aerodynamic force vector.
 This fact is relevant when some authors try to explain how lift (or drag) is generated (KJ for lift, and Prandtl for drag), but in an independent way, as if each were a force in itself.
 Any theory constructed under such a premise should be incomplete.
-A complete theory (first, for incompressible fluid flow) must explain how the (total) resulting force is generated, but not only for an attached flow assumption, but also for a detached one (even for both inviscid and viscous cases).
+A complete theory (first, for incompressible fluid flow) must explain how the (total) resulting force is generated, not only for an attached flow assumption but also for a detached one (even for both inviscid and viscous cases).

 Also see: What is lift "force"?
 NASA is wrong! (librepenzzzador.blogspot.com)